quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Protocols such as TLS {{?RFC8446}} and QUIC {{?RFC9000}} provide varying degrees of secure protection for the wire image {{?RFC8546}}.
-There is inevitably tension between security and observability, when logging can reveal aspects of the wire image, that would ordinarily be protected.
+There is inevitably tension between security and observability, when logging can reveal aspects of the wire image that would ordinarily be protected.
 This tension equally applies to any privacy considerations that build on security properties, especially if data can be correlated across data sources.